Gipsy-The-Sheller/YR-MPE/readme.md

 <img src="/YR_MPE/icons/yr-mpea.svg" width="auto" height="50"/>

+> [!NOTE]
+>
+> If you find this repository useful for your research, please consider giving it a star!
+It helps me gauge interest.
+For any questions, please open an issue.
+>
+> If you want a specific function, please describe it in detail in a new issue.
+I will consider implementing it in priority.
+>
+> YR-MPE temporarily have no publications.
+If you need to cite it, please cite the repository.

 ## What is YR-MPE?

 `YR-MPE` is originally a collection of plugins for `YRTools`, which is a plugin-based bioinformatic platform. `YR-MPE` is for its molecular phylogenetics and evolution analysis functions.